roblox-ts/roblox-ts/README.md

 <div>&nbsp;</div>
 <div align="center">⚠️ <b>Disclaimer: roblox-ts should only be used for experimental projects until v1.0.0</b> ⚠️</div>

-## Why?

-As Roblox games become increasingly complex and larger in scope, efficiently writing safe code becomes challenging with Luau.
-In addition, Luau is difficult to make tooling for.

-**roblox-ts** is designed to solve these problems by compiling TypeScript code directly into Luau, tuned for use in Roblox specifically.

-## How?
+## Introduction

 **roblox-ts** is an attempt to bridge the abilities of TypeScript to work in a Roblox environment.
-We break down your code into an abstract syntax tree and emit functionally similar structures in Luau so that the code behaves the same (without the type information).
+We break down your code into an abstract syntax tree and emit functionally similar structures in Luau so that the code behaves the same.

 ## Quick start & Documentation